 Those who are qualified for adjustment of status under Section 245(i) INA are those whose petitions were filed before April 30, 2001 and who entered the U.S. before December 21, 2000.
 Anyone who entered after December 21, 2000 without inspection is regarded inadmissible.
-Even if such a person is married to a U.S. citizen with children he or she cannot obtain green card in the U.S. This new Parole-in-place program will provide the much needed remedy for spouses, parents and children of anyone who is currently serving or has served in the U.S. military.
+Even if such a person is married to a U.S. citizen with children he or she cannot obtain green card in the U.S. This new Parole-in-place program will provide the much needed remedy for spouses, parents and children of anyone who is currently serving or has served in the U.S. military or intend to enlist with the military.

-According to the USCIS Policy Memo, issued on November 15, 2013 which is available to U.S. Immigration News, this parole-in-place program cures the two admissibility grounds contained in § 212(a)(6)(A)(i) INA.
+According to the old USCIS Policy Memo which is adopted in the current announcement, this parole-in-place program cures the two admissibility grounds contained in § 212(a)(6)(A)(i) INA.
 According to the Memo, "The first ground relates to the alien who is "present in the United States without being admitted or paroled."
 This inadmissibility ground generally covers those who entered the United States without inspection (and are still in the United States).
-Aliens who have entered the United States without inspection, while not "arriving aliens" as defined in 8 C.F.R. § 1001.1(q), are eligible for parole because they remain applicants for admission.6 The second inadmissibility ground in section 212(a)(6)(A)(i) relates to the alien "who arrives in the United States at any time or place other than as designated by the [Secretary of Homeland Security]."
+Aliens who have entered the United States without inspection, while not "arriving aliens" as defined in 8 C.F.R. § 1001.1(q), are eligible for parole because they remain applicants for admission.
+The second inadmissibility ground in section 212(a)(6)(A)(i) relates to the alien "who arrives in the United States at any time or place other than as designated by the [Secretary of Homeland Security]."
 The aliens in these two groups are covered by the parole-in-place program.